tate8/professional-python-portfolio/README.md

 # professional-python-portfolio

-A small collection of Python projects
+A small collection of various Python projects.